Frequently Asked Questions (FAQs) About the Psychological Clinical Science Accreditation System (PCSAS) and

 The trend is not limited to health and education programs.
-The largest accreditor of Engineering and Computing Sciences, recognizing over 3,700 programs, also dropped DoE recognition.
+The largest accreditor of Engineering and Computing Sciences, with over 3,700 programs, also dropped DOE recognition while maintaining CHEA.

 The pipeline from enrollment in a doctoral program to licensure as an independent professional involves several key steps.

-- APA-COA internship accreditation requires that APA-COA accredited internships accept students from APA-COA or CPA accredited doctoral programs.
-There is a provision for an intern to come from non APA-COA/CPA programs, but “the program must discuss how the intern is appropriate for the internship program.”
+2. APA-COA internship accreditation requires that APA-COA accredited internships accept students from APA or CPA accredited doctoral programs.
+There is a provision for an intern to come from non-APA/CPA programs, but “the program must discuss how the intern is appropriate for the internship program.”